 “There are only two factories out there producing circular-knitted loopwheel-machine garments,” says Echevarria of an old production method that purists say is the best (much in the way denim snobs feel about selvedge denim).
 This sweatshirt is one still made that way, which is why he calls it nothing less than “a work of art.”
 He owns three that he wears in rotation.
 “And yes, they’re all gray,” he says.

-“NO ONE does sweatshirts better (or classic ‘basics’ in general) than Handvaerk,” says Christopher Blomquist, a writer and professor at Parsons New School.
-“Their Flex Sweatshirt is a classic crewneck in pima cotton (and in sensible solid shades like black, white, gray, or blue) without the damned Dorito triangle underneath the neck.”
-Blomquist admires the simplicity of this crewneck, and calls it “gorgeously comfortable” and “beautiful.”
-He has it in black, but says he wants to order all of the other colors, as well.
+“No one does sweatshirts (or ‘basics’ in general) better than Handvaerk,” says Christopher Blomquist, a writer and professor at Parsons New School.
+“Their Flex Sweatshirt is a classic crewneck in pima cotton (and in sensible solid shades like black, white, gray, or blue) without the damned Dorito triangle” — or triangular patch — “underneath the neck.”
+As for how it feels, Blomquist has two (rather poetic) words: “Gorgeously comfortable.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.